 3) Make friends!

 If there’s one way to prevent feeling homesick, it’s by knowing that you’re not alone.
-In my flat we have three Brits, a German, and two Americans.
-It’s a perfect mix: my fellow American (see what I did there?) and I can talk about American things, the Brits can really make me feel at home in England.
+In my flat we have three Brits, a German, and two North Americans.
+It’s a perfect mix: my fellow North American (see what I did there?) and I can talk about home things, the Brits can really make me feel at home in England.
 They live semi-nearby (about an hour out) and I know if I ever feel lonely or nostalgic, , I can visit their homes.
 It’s good to know you have that.

 4) List your top reasons for studying abroad